jimzord12/SocialForum-WP-Frontend-Deploy/README.md

 <img src="github-readme-imgs/congrats.png" alt="Framer Motion" width="100%" height="100%" /> &nbsp;&nbsp;

 > If you are curious about..., and now what?
 What does this reward represent?
-And more importantly, how can I use it? <br />Take a look at our Rewarding Tool Documentation: [right here](https://github.com/jimzord12/RewardingTool-Frontend-Deploy/tree/master#description)
+And more importantly, how can I use it?
+Take a look at our Rewarding Tool Documentation: [right here](https://github.com/jimzord12/RewardingTool-Frontend-Deploy/tree/master#description)